 Looking for help?

-The Mobile Produce Pantry is a refrigerated truck full of fresh fruits and vegetables that we drive to specific locations across the county on a monthly schedule.
+The Mobile Produce Pantry is a refrigerated truck full of fresh fruits and vegetables that we drive to specific locations across Humboldt County on a monthly schedule.
 We travel as far north as Orick, northeast to Willow Creek, Hoopa, Weitchpec, and Orleans, all the way south to Redway, and many spots in between to set up a free farm stand-style produce distribution.
 The fresh fruits and vegetables available from the Mobile Produce Pantry come from a variety of sources, including purchases from local farms.
 Our staff provide CalFresh information and application assistance on site, to help participants afford to purchase fresh fruits and vegetables at local stores and farmers' markets over the rest of the month.

-The current Mobile Produce Pantry schedule is posted below.
+Our current Mobile Produce Pantry schedule:

-|Trinidad Library Park (downtown Trinidad)||1st Thursday of month 1:00 PM-2:30 PM|
+|Trinidad Library Park (downtown Trinidad- 380 Janis Ct.)||1st Tuesday of month 10:00 AM-12:00 PM|

-|Rio Dell Vol. Fire Dept.||2nd Wednesday of month 10:00 AM-1:00 PM|
+|Rio Dell Vol. Fire Dept. (50 Center St.)||2nd Wednesday of month 10:00 AM-12:30 PM|

-|Weitchpec-Yurok Tribal Office||3rd Tuesday of month 10:30 AM- 2:00 PM|
+|Weitchpec-Yurok Tribal Office||3rd Tuesday of month 12:00 PM - 2:00 PM (winter hours thru April)|

-|Orick at Orick Elementary School||3rd Thursday of month 12:00 PM - 2:00 PM|
+|Orick at Orick Elementary School (120918 Hwy 101)||3rd Thursday of month 12:00 PM - 2:00 PM|

 More about the Mobile Produce Pantry

-The Humboldt County Department of Health and Human Services (DHHS) is a major partner, providing county services, including CalFresh enrollment, at Mobile Produce Pantry sites in the DHHS Mobile Engagement Vehicle (MEV).
+Humboldt County Department of Health and Human Services (DHHS) is a major partner, providing an array of county services at Mobile Produce Pantry sites with their DHHS Mobile Outreach Vehicle.
 The goal is to give residents in outlying areas of the county access to an array of services DHHS provides.
-Together, both the MEV and the Mobile Produce Pantry collaborate to visit sites together on a monthly schedule, so people can easily access both groups’ services in one location.
+Together, both DHHS and the Mobile Produce Pantry collaborate to visit sites together on a monthly schedule, so people can easily access both groups’ services in one location.
 The two vehicles visit community and family resource centers throughout the county, in addition to other community-based sites.